-Japan Airlines plane catches fire on Tokyo runway
+Japan Airlines plane bursts into flames on Tokyo runway after collision

 An explosive fireball could then be seen with the aircraft badly damaged.
 There was initially no information about possible casualties.

 A spokesperson at JAL said the aircraft originated from New Chitose Airport in Hokkaido.

-The airline later confirmed that 379 passengers and crew had safely evacuated.
+“Smoke began to fill the plane, and I thought, ‘this could be really bad'”, an adult male passenger told reporters at the airport.

+“An announcement said doors in the back and middle could not be opened.
+So everyone disembarked from the front,” he said.

 Haneda is one of the busiest airports in Japan, and many people travel over the New Year holidays.